dshute/dshute.github.io/_posts/2017-01-24-runotassured.markdown

 Even if we're not comfortable with accepting the lineage, people still identify with the legacy of what quality assurance means.
 This leads to stakeholders / leaders / customers to value explicit statements of assurance.
 This is how we end up with companies fetishising scripted regression suites because they provide hard numbers.
 There is very little I find more distressing than when [reification](https://www.logicallyfallacious.com/tools/lp/Bo/LogicalFallacies/154/Reification) and [Goodhart's Law](http://www.atm.damtp.cam.ac.uk/mcintyre/papers/LHCE/goodhart.html) get drunk together.

 Qualitative measures can not be quantitative.
-And quantitative measures probably should not be a substitute for quantitative measures.
+And quantitative measures probably should not be a substitute for qualitative measures.

 #### Yeah?
 So what?